CheickPaul/CheickPaul/README.md

 ## 🚧 Progress Updates

-To keep this repository concise, I’ve listed my **certificates in progress**, **books in progress**, and other projects in separate repositories.
+To keep this repository concise, I’ve listed my **certificates in progress**, **books in progress**, and **algorithmic Trading projects under development** in separate repositories.
 ➡️ **Feel free to explore my GitHub profile** to follow my full learning journey and current work.

 ---

-## ✨ Final Note
+##  ✨ Final Note - 🚀 Let's Connect

-This repository showcases my long-term commitment to mastering both quantitative and discretionary trading and seeking opportunities in trading junior roles.
+This repository showcases my long term commitment to mastering both quantitative and discretionary trading and seeking opportunities in trading roles.
-Feel free to collaborate, or follow my journey.

----
-## 🚀 Let's Connect

 I’m always open to collaborations, projects, or discussions related to trading, quant finance, algorithmic trading, or financial modeling.
-Feel free to explore my work.
+Feel free to follow my journey, explore my work and collaborate.
 Feedback and suggestions are welcome!
+---